organicnz/CleanMe-Support/index.md

 ### Support or Contact

 Having trouble with App?
-Check out our [contact support](organicnz2@gmail.com) and we’ll help to sort it out.
+Please contact support organicnz2@gmail.com and we’ll help to sort it out.